PushpakAg/PushpakAg/README.md

 <h1 align="center">Welcome!</h1>
 <p align="center">I am passionate about machine learning and deep learning, with a strong foundation in TensorFlow.
-My journey in this field has been both exciting and rewarding.Curently I am leanring about more advanced neural networks and want to explore the realms of generative AI. </p>
+My journey in this field has been both exciting and rewarding.Currently I am leanring about more advanced neural networks and want to explore the realms of generative AI. </p>

 - 🌱 I’m currently learning **advanced neural networks**